 Starr Kirkland (she/they) is a bi-coastal actor and spoken word artist.
 She attended the University of California, Santa Barbara and the British American Drama Academy.

-Starr continues to stay busy in New York working on plays, readings, dance shows, spoken word performances, and programs with youth in the community.
+Starr continues to stay busy working on plays, readings, dance shows, spoken word performances, and programs with youth in the community.
 Her passion for the advancement of youth with the use of creative arts continues through her work in many programs that foster a creative, open, intellectual environment for young people to express themselves.

 She works with Realize Your Beauty promoting positive body image through theatre arts, and performs an original one-woman show promoting literacy at The Morgan Library and Museum as Belle da Costa Greene.